RyanThompson123/bpdts-api-test/README.md

 5. The application will now be running on port 8080

+Alternatively if you do not wish to run the containerized version use "mvn spring-boot:run" to run locally.

 # Endpoints

-http://localhost:8080/get-users - will return a full list of users

-http://localhost:8080/get-users/london - will return a list of user London and within 60 miles of London
+http://localhost:8080/london - will return a list of users in London and within 60 miles of London

 # Testing